Project Chimney

 Notable Buildings: Kaufmann Desert House, Lovell House, Jardinette Apartments, Van der Leeuw House, Laemmle Building, Scheyer House, Landfair Apartments, Neutra/Maxwell House, Stuart Bailey House, Case Study House #6, #13, #20A, #21A, Cyclorama Building, UCLA Lab School

-House Museum creates an Artifact Catalogue that highlights the unique architectural heritage of the Pacific Palisades, from Mediterranean villas to Coastal New England homes dating back to the 1920s.
-We have collected oral histories, material data, photographs, and videos captured throughout the community engagement process, in collaboration with the Pacific Palisades Preservation Coalition.
-With the Army Corps debris clearance nearing completion, Project Chimney documentation represents a small window in history when the structures were free-standing.
+During Phase I: House Museum created an Artifact Catalogue that features the unique architectural heritage of the Pacific Palisades, from Mediterranean villas to Coastal New England homes dating back to the 1920s.
+We have collected oral histories, material data, photographs, and videos captured throughout the community engagement process, supported by the Pacific Palisades Preservation Coalition.
+After 6,000 propoerties have been cleared by Army Corps and private contractors, Project Chimney documentation represents a small window in history when the structures were still free-standing.

-Now, over 85% of the historic chimneys have been demolished.
+Now, over 95% of the chimneys have been demolished.

 Pacific Palisades Fire Memorial Artifact Catalogue House Museum Fireplaces Chimneys Architecture Salvage